EdgeFirstAI/documentation/docs/getting_started/web.md

 # Web-Based Workflow

-In this workflow, we will explore recording a video or capturing images using a mobile device and then upload the captured data into EdgeFirst Studio for annotation, model training, model validation, and then model deployment using the PC.
+In this workflow, we will explore recording a video or capturing images using a mobile device and then upload the captured data into EdgeFirst Studio for annotation and then model training, model validation, and model deployment using the PC.
 This workflow requires the user to have signed up and logged in to EdgeFirst Studio and followed the initial steps described in the [EdgeFirst Studio Quickstart](../index.md#edgefirst-studio-quickstart).

 !!! warning
     It is recommended to use a mobile device connected to a Wifi network.
 A device connected to mobile data might be subject to intense usage when uploading files as video files or image files can be large in size.
 In the examples below, the video file used was ~15MB and the image files were ~2MB.